rugbyprof/Mwsu-Mobile-Gaming/Program_Presentation_Rules.md

 ### Your Grade

 You will know your grade when the meeting is over, **however** I will still check for collusion between students and or groups.
-In the case that you are found to be colluding with other students (not in your group) will receive an "F" in the course.
+In the case that you are found to be colluding with other students (not in your group) you (and possibly a whole group) will receive an "F" in the course.